vzhang90/bikesharing/README.md

 ## Summary
 The provided visualizations show a direct positive correlation in number of bikes checked-out with male genders who are subscribers averaging 6 minutes trip duration during weekday work-related morning and afternoon rushours (around 7am to 8am as well as 5pm to 6pm peak).

+This trip analysis can be further investiaged with tableau visualizations if